meetakc2422/linkedIN/README.md

 # linkedIN

-Automating sending connection request and capturing profile details in an excel details .
+Automating sending connection request and capturing profile details in an excel .